-Note: All communication for the life of the scanned document uses TLS 1.2 unless otherwise noted.
+Note: All communication for the life of the scanned document uses TLS 1.2 or greater unless otherwise noted.
+PaperCut Cloud Services always make the best effort to use the highest available protocol supported by the final destination cloud provider.